-I made my own note-book cover after buying a cheap notebook from the stationery shop!
-Why spend more on the cover that I will throw away upon finished up the whole book?
+I made my own note book cover after buying a cheap notebook from the stationery shop!
+Why spend more on the cover that I will throw away upon finishing up the whole book?

 By salvaging some leftover fabrics from my stashes to sew it, which I can use repeatedly, book after book.

 Look familiar?
 You are right!
 Those leftover fabrics are from my trifold floral wallet project.
 Now, I have a set of matching wallet with a notebook!!!